rgplantz/itco_x86-64/x86-64_corrections.md

 - Page 187: In the third paragraph, "...range -32,767 to +32,767..." should be "...range -32,768 to +32,767...", and "...at least 0 to 65,525..." should be "...at least 0 to 65,535...".
 (Thanks to 陈端阳)
 - Page 201: At the end of the second line of the command "`doNothingProg1.c`" should be "`doNothingProg.c`".
 - Page 240: The last four lines in the `echoChar.s` listing on this page should be deleted.
 And the wingding just before `aLetter` in the third line from the bottom should be just before `aLetter` in the second line from the top of page 241.
 (Thanks to David Warmuth)
+- Page 251: "The two opcodes for moving immediate data into a register are `11010rrr` and `11011rrr`" should be "The two opcodes for moving immediate data into a register are `10110rrr` and `10111rrr`".
+(Thanks to Maciej Krzanowski)
 - Page 256: The comments in the first code block should read (Thanks to 陈端阳):
     ```
             jne     skip    # do not jump if equal